moyano83/Spring-In-Action/README.md

 It’s important to know that the variable param- eters are assigned to the placeholders in the order that they’re given.
-_getForEntity()_ works in much the same way as _getForObject()_, but instead of returning a domain object that represents the response’s payload, it returns a Response- Entity object that wraps that domain object.
+_getForEntity()_ works in much the same way as _getForObject()_, but instead of returning a domain object that represents the response’s payload, it returns a ResponseEntity object that wraps that domain object.

 #### PUTting resources
 All three overloaded variants of put() accept an Object that is to be serialized and sent to the given URL.
 As for the URL